 Real quick, one soul food classic you won't find on this list is my Grandma Carolyn's cornbread dressing, which you definitely need!
 It gets rave reviews every year and has taken the top dressing recipe spot in many families outside my own.
 Get that recipe exclusively in my Guide to a Flawless Holiday Dinner right now!

 Baked mac & cheese is a must in any Black folks Thanksgiving spread and being the person to make it is an honor of the highest order.
-My Baked Mac & Cheese Cups are perfectly ooey-gooey and single-serve, so they're great for smaller gatherings, kids, and easily packing to-go plates.
+My Baked Browned Butter & Garlic Mac is perfect for the holidays.
+And my Baked Mac & Cheese Cups are perfectly ooey-gooey and single-serve, so they're great for smaller gatherings, kids, and easily packing to-go plates.

 We typically serve biscuits, rolls, or cornbread at the holiday dinner table--or even all three.
 And you'd never know by looking at (or tasting) them but my fluffy Buttermilk Biscuits are vegan!